-Banks are also advised to take into account risks arising from the deficiencies in AML/CFT regime of certain jurisdictions viz.
-Iran, Angola, Democratic People Republic of Korea, Ecuador, Ethiopia, Pakistan, Turkmenistan, Sao Tome and Principe, as identified in FATF Statement of February 18, 2010 as revised from time to time.
+Banks are also advised to take into account risks arising from the deficiencies in AML/CFT regime of certain jurisdictions as identified in FATF Statement issued from time to time.

-2.12 Correspondent Banking
+Correspondent Banking

-a) Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
+2.12 (a) Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
 These services may include cash/funds management, international wire transfers, drawing arrangements for demand drafts and mail transfers, payable-through-accounts, cheques clearing etc. Banks should gather sufficient information to understand fully the nature of the business of the correspondent/respondent bank.
-Information on the other bank's management, major business activities, level of AML/CFT compliance, purpose of opening the account, identity of any third party entities that will use the correspondent regulatory/supervisory services. and framework banking in the correspondent's/respondent's country may be of special relevance.
+Information on the other bank's management, major business activities, level of AML/CFT compliance, purpose of opening the account, identity of any third party entities that will use the correspondent banking services, and regulatory/supervisory framework in the correspondent's/respondent's country may be of special relevance.
 Similarly, banks should try to ascertain from publicly available information whether the other bank has been subject to any money laundering or terrorist financing investigation or regulatory action.
 While it is desirable that such relationships should be established only with the approval of the Board, in case the Boards of some banks wish to delegate the power to an administrative authority, they may delegate the power to a committee headed by the Chairman/CEO of the bank while laying down clear parameters for approving such relationships.
 Proposals approved by the Committee should invariably be put up to the Board at its next meeting for post facto approval.
 The responsibilities of each bank with whom correspondent banking relationship is established should be clearly documented.
 In the case of payable-through-accounts, the correspondent bank should be satisfied that the respondent bank has verified the identity of the customers having direct access to the accounts and is undertaking ongoing 'due diligence' on them.
 The correspondent bank should also ensure that the respondent bank is able to provide the relevant customer identification data immediately on request.